tommyjlong/SpeedTest-CLI-With-Home-Assistant/README.md

 From the GUI goto Developers->Services and select `shell_command.launch_speedtest_cli` and press the button.
 After less than a minute, check HA's speedtest sensors to see if they were updated.

 If the sensor did not update, then there may be problems with the file pathnames.
-To debug this, add the following line to the launch_speedtest_cli.sh:
+To debug this, add the following line to the `launch_speedtest_cli.sh`:
 ```
 echo $SHELL_PATH >> my_test_file
 ```